waterdog05/dudeozi/README.md

 # dudeozi

-mole game made with arduino and neopixels
+mole game made with arduino and neopixel but, there isn't mole...